VICIWUOHA/Java-BigQuery-API-ELT-and-Analytics/README.md

 ### **Step 4 : Execution and Validation**

-Now that You understand the Working of our DataTransformer Class , you can now Instantiate it and call its methods from within your [**Main.java**](src/Main.java) file as follows;
+Now that You understand the Workings of our DataTransformer Class , you can now Instantiate it and call its methods from within your [**Main.java**](src/Main.java) file as follows;

 ````